 Exceed Academies Trust’s school improvement organisation, Exceed Institute, is driven by the Trust’s teacher recruitment and retention strategy.
 This runs through everything we do to support our schools.

 Our staff are our most valuable asset.
 Whether they are experienced teachers, early career teachers, aspiring teachers, support staff or aspiring or established leaders, we invest in them to ensure our children and communities have the very best adults supporting their learning and development.
-As the lead school within the Carnegie Leaders in Learning license, the National Professional Qualifications are the foundation of our leadership development programmes and support for teachers who wish to develop as expert teachers rather than take the step into school and system leadership.
 Our CPD continuum maps all the support available to our Trust staff – from support staff to executive leaders.

 We support school self-evaluation.
 We work with autonomous school leaders to help them to assess their schools strengths and areas for development.
 We work as a partnership, sharing the capacity of our very best teachers and leaders from all our schools and the Trust to provide high-quality, effective support to leaders in our schools.
 Our School Improvement Strategy is research and evidence-informed.

 Research informs our school improvement strategy, teaching and leadership.
-Our schools are supported by our trust and school-based Research and Evidence-Based Practice Champions and our leadership of large-scale improvement projects.
-Our strategy helps to reduce unnecessary teacher workload by helping schools to stop doing the things that don’t have impact, thus enhancing teacher recruitment and retention.
+Our strategy helps to reduce unnecessary teacher workload by helping schools to stop doing the things that don’t have an impact, thus enhancing teacher recruitment and retention.
 Our Evidence-Informed Schools blogs, Trust newsletters and Impact Studies help to demonstrate the nature of what our schools do.

 We support schools beyond our trust…we have a moral purpose to do so

-Copthorne Primary School and Horton Grange Primary School, Bradford are designated as Teaching Schools by central government.
-These schools, operating under the name of Exceed Institute, facilitate a wide range of school improvement support for Exceed Academies Trust and schools in Leeds, Bradford, Keighley and beyond.
-Copthorne and Horton Grange utilise the capacity of their own and partner schools and trusts to share expertise between schools.
+Exceed Institute facilitates a wide range of school improvement support for Exceed Academies Trust and schools in Leeds, Bradford, Keighley and beyond.
+We utilise the capacity of their own and partner schools and trusts to share expertise between schools.
 We are driven by our ‘why’.